-Policies of the Board may be adopted, revised, added to or amended at any regular board meeting by a to be used in implementing Board Policy.
-Such administrative procedures shall be consistent with the intent of Board Policy.
-Administrative procedures may be revised as deemed necessary by the
+Policies of the Board may be adopted, revised, added to or amended at any regular board meeting by a majority vote.

+Administrative procedures are to be issued by the Superintendent/President as statements of method to be used in implementing board policy.
+Such administrative procedures shall be consistent with the intent of board policy.
+Administrative procedures may be revised as deemed necessary by the Superintendent/President.